oracle/weblogic-logging-exporter/README.md

 ## Installation

-This section outlines the steps that are required to add the Weblogic Logging Exporter to Weblogic Server.
+This section outlines the steps that are required to add the WebLogic Logging Exporter to WebLogic Server.

 1. Download or build the WebLogic Logging Exporter as described above.